-On December 18, 2013, the Macau Government published in the Macau official gazette the final amendment for revision of the land concession contract for Taipa Land on which Altira Macau is located (see Note 9).
-The amendment required an additional land premium of approximately \$2,449 which was fully paid by Altira Developments in July 2013.
-According to the revised land amendment, the government land use fees were revised from approximately \$171 per annum to \$186 per annum.
-As of December 31, 2015, the Group's total commitment for government land use fees for Altira Macau site to be paid during the remaining term of the land concession contract which expires in March 2031 was \$2,817.
+On December 18, 2013, the Macau Government published in the Macau official gazette the final amendment for revision of the land concession contract for Taipa Land on which Altira Macau is located.
+The amendment required an additional land premium of approximately \$2,449 which was fully paid by Altira Developments in July 2013 (see Note 9).
+According to the revised land amendment, the government land use fees was revised from approximately \$171 per annum to \$186 per annum.
+As of December 31, 2014, the Group's total commitment for government land use fees for Altira Macau site to be paid during the remaining term of the land concession contract which expires in March 2031 was \$3,003.